Albert C. Zapanta: Career

 He started his career at Bethlehem Steel.
 He also served as Assistant Secretary of the Department of the Interior for Management and Administration from 1976 to 1977.
 From 1978 to 1993, he was a vice president of ARCO.
 In 1973 he returned to his alma mater, USC, to found the USC Mexican-American Alumni Association with then President John R. Hubbard, the first of its kind organization to bring diversity, equity, and inclusion to a major university and the prototype for the hundreds of similar organizations that now exist at nearly every university across the United States.

 Zapanta was also the founder, chairman, and CEO of PAZ Energy, LLC, which partnered with Chesapeake Energy to consult and advise Dallas Fort Worth International Airport authorities on the potential viability of extracting natural gas from below the airport grounds.

 He serves as president and CEO of the United States-Mexico Chamber of Commerce and previously sat on the board of directors of Tyson Foods.
-He is a trustee at the University of Dallas, Dallas, Texas.
+He is a trustee at the University of Dallas.